n8n-io/n8n-docs/docs/getting-started/key-components.md

 ## Connection

 A [connection](../reference/glossary.md#connection) establishes a link between nodes to route data through the workflow.
 Each node can have one or multiple connections.
+To create a connection between two nodes, click on the grey dot on the right side of the node and slide the arrow to the grey rectangle on the left side of the following node.

-*Example:* An [IF node](../nodes/nodes-library/core-nodes/If/README.md) has two connections to different nodes: one for the case when the statement is false and one for the case when the statement is true.
+*Example:* An [IF node](../nodes/nodes-library/core-nodes/If/README.md) has two connections to different nodes: one for the case when the statement is true and one for the case when the statement is false.

 ![Connection](./images/Connection_ifnode.gif)